Niharika Singh: Modeling and pageantry (1999–2006)

-Acting in film (2006–present)
+Acting in film (2006–2019)

 Niharika's film career began in 2006 when she signed a 10-film contract with Bollywood director Raj Kanwar under his banner Inderjit Films.
 The films were never made and she remained locked in the contract until singer Himesh Reshammiya approached her to play the role of a haughty heiress opposite him in A New Love Ishtory to be produced by T-Series (company) and directed by John Matthew Matthan.
 Niharika attended an acting course with Barry John (theatre director) before filming A New Love Ishtory.
 Due to internal differences during the making of the film, producer Bhushan Kumar pulled the finance, dubbed the unfinished version and sold the film directly to a television channel without the knowledge of the cast and crew.
 Singh started shooting for her second film Mudh Mudh Ke Na Dekh Mudh Mudh Ke opposite Reshammiya which was shelved mid-way.
 She also acted in a Kannada film Private Number directed by Anand Kumar (director) that never found a release.